Curriculum Leader: Mr W. Wardell

 Summary of what student will learn across KS3:

-- Develop their skills and technique to improve their performance in a range of competitive sports.
+- Specific skills and techniques to excel in a wide range of activities

 At Fulford, we believe in PE as an academic subject and look to enlighten our students to the numerous education and career opportunities that studying GCSE PE can bring.
 We also believe in the pursuit of sporting excellence and the benefits physical activity can have to students’ long-term physical, mental and social well-being.